redsymbol/amitools/README.md

 AMITools is a collection of command-line tools for creating, querying, and working with Amazon machine images.

+At the moment (May 2013), it is in a beta.
+I'd appreciate feedback especially on the command line UI, and also reports of bugs or missing functionality not called out in the text below.
+(I'm updating this README as I go along.)
+Message me via github, or (preferred) send email to amax at redsymbol dot net.

 # What's In The Box

  - ami-create-image - Like ec2-create-image, but way better